Tuesday, 9 February 2016

 'How will I ever be able to have a full-time worthwhile career again?'

-Not only are these well wishes from a few of my former British students an absolute tear jerker, but it also brought about the nickname of 'Miss Laid' by eager mates who noticed the misspelling.
+Not only are these well wishes from a few of my former British students an absolute tear jerker, but it also brought about the nickname of 'Miss Laid' by eager mates who noticed the accidental misspelling (bless those li'l angels).

 Always making others laugh - even by default!

-When you have lost your mind, your life and your identity, I have realised - firsthand - that you run to what you ultimately love.
+When you have lost your mind, your life and your identity, I have realised - firsthand - that you run to who & what you ultimately love.

-After the first stroke (on the last day of school - at our staff celebrations), my English Queen (/colleague) would receive letters and adorable handmade cards (even gift vouchers from the loving and supportive parents + staff!
-Always appreciated :)) sent to her home and she'd eagerly bring them to the 'vacay ward' in whichever hospital I was in (I got sent to a few after Stroke 1 given different specialties and closer to home - one even had a summer rooftop that has been lodged in my brain's long-term memory bank = emotional connection!
-Summer rooftop party!).
-My dear former colleagues still send cards, chocolate and English delights to show their support and when I worry that I have been forgotten by them (the master of memory lapses!), they remind myself of my particular legacy and/or how much they surely aren't coping without me there (perhaps an exaggeration just to 'stroke' my ego there!).
+After the first stroke (on the last day of school - at the start of our staff celebrations), my English Queen (/colleague) would receive letters and adorable handmade cards (even gift vouchers from the loving-and-supportive parents + staff!
+Always appreciated :)) sent to her home and she'd eagerly bring them to the 'vacay hospital ward' in whichever hospital I was in at that time (I was sent to a few after Stroke 1 given different specialties for testing and those closer to my home - one even had a summer rooftop that has since been lodged in my brain's long-term-memory bank = emotional connection!
+Summer rooftop party at 'pital!).
+My dear former colleagues still send cards, chocolate and English delights to show their support and when I worry that I have been forgotten by them (me, the master of memory lapses myself ha!), they offer the kind reminder of my particular legacy and/or how much they surely aren't coping without me there (perhaps an exaggeration just to 'stroke' my ego there!).

 Well wishes from supportive (+ creative!) year 4 students =